Rad6/vv-dash/README.md

 ```
 ## Player Documentation
 For the player help, please use the `entrypoint: ["iplay", "-h"]` entrypoint provided in the compose file which is commented out.

+## Change DASH Parameters
+You can find and configure any of the DASH parameters (including buffer duration, minimum buffer level, smoothing factor, initial startup bandwidth, etc.) in [config file](/vv-dash/istream-player/istream_player/config/config.py).